rackerlabs/support-how-to/content/cloud-databases/cloud-databases-faq.md

 #### How many connections does each database instance size support?

-Details about maximum numbers of connections and access to `my.cnf` file settings per database size appear in the following table:
+The following table provides details about maximum numbers of connections and access to `my.cnf` file settings per database size:

 | Size   | Max connections | Max user connections |
 |--------|-----------------|----------------------|